dev-ssperandio/challenge-labs-google-cloud/Implement Load Balancing on Compute Engine: Challenge Lab (English).md

 ---

-By following these steps, you will set up an HTTP load balancer with a managed instance group on Google Cloud.
-If you need more help, I'm here to assist! 🚀
+By following these steps, you will set up an HTTP load balancer with a managed instance group on Google Cloud. 🚀
 ```